ocaml/dune/doc/goals.rst

-The main goal of the Dune project is to provide the best possible build tool for the whole of the OCaml community, from individual developpers who work on open source projects during their free time all the way to larger companies such as Jane Street.
+The main goal of the Dune project is to provide the best possible build tool for the whole of the OCaml community, from individual developers who work on open source projects during their free time all the way to larger companies such as Jane Street.
 And to the extent that is reasonably possible, help provide the same feature for friend communities such as Coq and possibly Reason/Bucklescript in the